A common question is about recognition of a degree from SSBR being recognised in another country where it is awarded.

 They are terms that can be confusing, since they are related, but they are not really the same.
 Approving a degree means giving recognition to studies that have been carried out abroad in order to develop a profession under the same conditions as your own country.
 However, validating some studies implies recognizing them to give continuity to them in the country.

-In Spain, the homologation of higher education qualifications is carried out at the Ministry of Education and Vocational Training.
-First of all, it must be verified that the university degree is included in the list of regulated professions, Royal Decree 967/2014 comprehensively collects all diplomas and professions.
-The procedures can be started online through “Access to the online service”.
-You must create a user account in this same link explains how to do it.
+In Europe, the homologisation of higher education qualifications is ordinarily carried out at the Ministry of Education.
+First of all, it must be verified that the university degree is included in the list of regulated professions which comprehensively collects all diplomas and professions.
+The procedures can be started online.

 How long does the process take?

-As it is a bureaucratic process, you have to have some patience when approving a degree in Spain, delays can become common.
-The approval process can be done in person, which means that we have to spend several hours requesting the process personally.
-In any case, as we have pointed out, it is a procedure that can be carried out online, which simplifies and speeds up the approval process.
-It is also always highly recommended to know what are all the requirements that are needed in advance.
-To get an idea of what can be prolonged in time, homologate a title in Spain comes to suppose about 6 months or more, and can go up to 14 months.
+As it is a bureaucratic process, you have to have some patience when approving a degree as delays can become common.
+These procedures can be carried out online in most countries, which simplifies and speeds up the approval process.
+It is also always highly recommended to know what requirements are needed in advance.
+This process can take anywhere from a few months or more, and can go up to 14 months in exceptional cases.

-How much does it cost to certify a degree in Spain?
+How much does it cost to certify such degree?

-Swiss School of Business Research is an accredited school with the education
+Swiss School of Business Research is an accredited school with the educational authorities.

-Accounting is country specific and you normally need a bridge or to pass a certain exam to get equivalency.
+There are a few exceptions in certain fields, such as Medicine, Law and Accounting, that are country-specific and for which you normally need a bridge or to pass a certain exam to get equivalency.